 - Processes – in the name of efficiency, large companies create defined processes.
 In many banks, however, these processes have not been revisited in years.
 As a result, departments are following cumbersome and unwieldy processes that are no longer fit for purpose.

 - Technology – banking is a complex industry that, historically, used a range of systems and pricing tools.
-Many companies haven’t updated these systems and pricing tools in years, and still depend on outdated technology.
+Many companies haven’t updated these bank pricing software systems in years, and still depend on outdated technology.

 - Priorities – regulatory concerns, customer relations, and other business issues always fight for “headspace” with introducing new products.
 In many cases, new product development gets pushed to the back burner while other issues take priority.